Platform Integration Concepts

 Dynamic Processing Engine (DPE)

-The Dynamic Processing Engine (DPE) is the component of the mCards platform responsible for authorization decisioning.
+The Dynamic Processing Engine (DPE) is the component responsible for authorization decisioning.

 For each transaction, the DPE: